 Cheapest non-owner car insurance companies in Alaska

-The cheapest non-owner car insurer in Alaska is Western National Insurance, with rates averaging $153.
+Western National Insurance offers the most affordable non-owner car insurance in Alaska, with rates averaging $153.
 The second cheapest Alaska non-owner insurer is State Farm.
 Average rates are $162.

 Compare the cheapest non-owner car insurance companies in Alaska below.